dotsunited/BundleFu/README.markdown

 ## Features ##

-  * Automatically detects modifications to your css and javaccript files and regenerates the bundles automatically.
+  * Automatically detects modifications to your css and javascript files and regenerates the bundles automatically.
   * Rewrites relative URLs in your css files to avoid broken image references.
   * Bundle contents can be modified by filters for code minification, compression etc. (A [Google Closure Compiler](http://code.google.com/closure/compiler/) filter using the [Service API](http://code.google.com/closure/compiler/docs/api-ref.html) comes with the library).